Skip to main content

 First-time setup

-Currently, the canonical keys are stored in Azure Key Vault.
+Currently, the canonical keys are stored in AWS Secrets Manager.
 Someone will need to grant you access.

 # Install packages